RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Introduction

-\textbf{Linearized and Low-Rank Approximations to Quadratic Attention:} Due to the significance of the problem, a very large body of work attempts to accelerate attention by approximating softmax with linear approximations or clever kernel feature maps \citep{katharopoulos2020transformers, choromanski2020performer, peng2021rfa, qin2022cosformer}.
-Two notable lines of work in the direction of linearly approximating attention are Linear Attention~\cite{katharopoulos2020transformers} and Performer~\cite{choromanski2020performer}.
+\textbf{Linearized and Low-Rank Approximations to Quadratic Attention:} Due to the significance of the problem, a very large body of work attempts to accelerate attention by approximating softmax with linear approximations~\citep{zeng2021youonlysample} or clever kernel feature maps \citep{katharopoulos2020transformers, choromanski2020performer, peng2021rfa, qin2022cosformer}.
+A work more closely related to ours is YOSO Attention~\citep{zeng2021youonlysample}, which also approximates a powered angular kernel using hard LSH.
+Despite this same kernel formulation, the underlying estimators differ substantially.
+RACE Attention leverages a smooth, differentiable relaxation of classical RACE-based hashing~\citep{ColemanS20-RACE-KDE} to approximate the powered angular kernel.
+More importantly, YOSO lacks formal theoretical guarantees on its approximation quality and a mechanism that enables causal language modeling.
+RACE addresses both of these limitations: Sections~\ref{sec:final-alg} and~\ref{sec:theory} develop a theoretically grounded estimator with quantifiable approximation error, and Algorithm~\ref{algo:soft-race-causal} presents a practical attention mechanism that naturally supports causal settings.
+We defer an in depth comparison between RACE and YOSO to Section~\ref{sec:rethinking-softmax}.
+Two notable lines of work in the direction of linearly approximating attention are Linear Attention~\citep{katharopoulos2020transformers} and Performer~\citep{choromanski2020performer}.
 Linear Attention replaces the softmax similarity with a simple positive kernel via a feature map, e.g. $\phi(x) = elu(x)+1$.
 This lets the attention be re-ordered into associative sums, achieving linear computation.
-Although such a kernel trick reduces computational complexity, it often degrades accuracy, as clearly demonstrated by our experiments in Section~\ref{sec:4.1}.
-Performer takes a different approach and cleverly leverages the classical idea of approximating the exponential of an inner product using Random Fourier Features~\cite{rahimi2007random}.
+Although such a kernel trick reduces computational complexity, it often degrades accuracy, as clearly demonstrated by our experiments in Section~\ref{sec:exp}.
+Performer takes a different approach and cleverly leverages the classical idea of approximating the exponential of an inner product using Random Fourier Features~\citep{rahimi2007random}.
 However, this strategy comes with its own drawbacks.
-In particular, the method incurs a time complexity that is quadratic in the embedding dimensionality, which offsets many of the intended computational savings.
-Furthermore, it is well established~\cite{Backurs2017FineGrainedERM} that approximations based on Random Fourier Features require high-dimensional representations to achieve satisfactory accuracy.
-Our experimental results in Section~\ref{sec:4.2} reinforce this limitation by showing that these methods exhibit poor scalability in practice.
+In particular, the method incurs a time complexity that is quadratic in the embedding size, which offsets many of the intended computational savings.
+Furthermore, it is well established that approximations based on Random Fourier Features require high-dimensional representations to achieve satisfactory accuracy~\citep{Backurs2017FineGrainedERM}.
+Our experimental results in fig.~\ref{fig:scaling} reinforce this limitation by showing that these methods exhibit poor scalability in practice.